VeraLiconaResearchGroup/Benchmarking_TSDiscretizations/pyDiscreeTest/README.md

-# TEDIE
+# DiscreeTest
-This is the Python script for the Two-step discretization evaluation (TEDIE) procedure proposed by T. Jann, Y. Li, and Dr. P. Vera-Licona.
+This is the Python script for the two-step discretization evaluation (DiscreeTest) procedure proposed by T. Jann, Y. Li, and Dr. P. Vera-Licona.

-The procedure ranks discretizations by their TEDIE metric values, and outputs the best discretization.
-The TEDIE metric contains two steps:
+The procedure ranks discretizations by their DiscreeTest metric values, and outputs the best discretization.
+The DiscreeTest metric contains two steps:
 1. Qualification: run sign test
 2. Evaluaton: calculate mean area between the curves (MABC) metric